 Preparation Level 3 - Award 4-5 Marks Complete and exemplary evidence of written preparation.
 Mark: Level 2 - Award 2-4 Marks Purposeful but incomplete evidence of written preparation.
 Level 1 - Award 0-2 Marks Limited or no written evidence of preparation.
-Timing and Content Level 3 - Award 4-5 Marks Speaks for the full allocated time, without pause or interruption, explaining key terms in depth.
+Timing and Content Level 3 - Award 4-5 Marks Speaks for the full allocated time, without pause or interruption.
 Speaks exclusively on the subject selected, is precise, concise and purposeful.
 Speaks without the use of any written or visual aids.
 Mark: Level 2 - Award 2-4 Marks Speaks for more than half of the allocated time, with limited pause or interruption.
-Speaks exclusively on the subject selected, but lacks precision and focus at times (key terms explained partially).
+Speaks exclusively on the subject selected, but lacks precision and focus at times.
 Level 1 - Award 0-2 Marks Speaks for less than half of the allocated time and or fails to focus on the subject and lacks purpose.
-Manner and Presentation Level 3 - Award 4-5 Marks Projects and modulates consistently, uses body language and positioning throughout and with exemplary effect.
+Manner and Presentation Level 3 - Award 4-5 Marks Projects and modulates consistently, uses rhetorical skill, body language and positioning throughout and with exemplary effect.
 Mark: Level 2 - Award 2-4 Marks Projects well but modulates and uses body language inconsistently.
+Increasing evidence of rhetorical skill.
 Level 1 - Award 0-2 Marks Fails to project or modulate voice.
 Use of body language is limited.

-Mark: Level 3 - Award 4-5 Marks Responds convincingly and thoughtfully to both questions, in line with the Level 3 criteria for Timing and Content and Manner and Presentation.
-Level 2 - Award 2-4 Marks Responds convincingly to elements of both questions or to just one question but not the other.

-Level 1 - Award 0-2 Marks

-Is unable to respond at all or convincingly enough, to either question.
+Rhetorical skill is largely unevoked.
+Response to questioning Level 3 - Award 4-5 Marks Responds convincingly and thoughtfully to both questions, in line with the Level 3 criteria for Timing and Content and Manner and Presentation.
+Mark: Level 2 - Award 2-4 Marks Responds convincingly to elements of both questions or to just one question but not the other.
+Level 1 - Award 0-2 Marks Is unable to respond at all or convincingly enough, to either question.